Former eastern territories of Germany: Second World War and the German occupation of Poland, 1939–1945

 Germany invaded Poland without a declaration of war on 1 September 1939, heralding the start of the Second World War.
+The Third Reich at first annexed the lands of the Second Polish Republic up to the Congress of Vienna borders (1815–1918).
+After Hitler's call for an international peace conference on Poland's borders in his 6 October 1939 Reichstag speech was rejected by both Édouard Daladier and Neville Chamberlain, another stripe of Polish lands was annexed.

-The Third Reich annexed the Polish lands included the former Prussian Partition, comprising Pomerelia (the "Polish Corridor"), Chełmno Land, Greater Poland proper, Kuyavia, Łęczyca Land, Sieradz Land, Northern Masovia, as well as the parts of Upper Silesia located in Poland, including the former Czechoslovak part of Cieszyn Silesia annexed by Poland in 1938.
+All annexed territories comprised Pomerelia (the "Polish Corridor"), Chełmno Land, Greater Poland proper, Kuyavia, Łęczyca Land, Sieradz Land, Northern Masovia, as well as the parts of Upper Silesia located in Poland, including the former Czechoslovak part of Cieszyn Silesia annexed by Poland in 1938.
 The Senate of the Free City of Danzig, elected by the Volkstag already also dominated by the Nazi Party at that time, voted to become a part of Germany again, but Poles and Jews were deprived of their voting rights and all non-Nazi political parties were banned.

 Two decrees by Adolf Hitler (8 and 12 October 1939) divided the annexed areas of Poland into administrative units: